viiktorstefanov/Urban-Tattoo-React/README.md

 The heart of the application, the Gallery page, displays all the tattoo images.
 Users can view images with pagination, like, and comment on them.
 Only registered users have the ability to interact with images.

 ### User Registration and Authentication <a name="user-registration-and-authentication"></a>
+There are 3 types of users: Visitor, User and Admin.
 Users can register on the platform to access additional features such as liking images, leaving comments,editing his comment, making reservations, and managing their profiles.

 ### Reservation <a name="reservation"></a>

 The Booking page allows users to make reservations for tattoos.
-This feature streamlines the appointment process, making it convenient for both the artist and the clients.
+This feature optimize  the appointment process, making it convenient for both the artist and the clients.

 ### Admin Privileges <a name="admin-privileges"></a>

-An admin account is granted special privileges, including the ability to upload and delete images from the Gallery.Also can remove comments.
+An admin account is granted special privileges, including the ability to upload and delete images from the Gallery.Also can remove or edit comments.
 This ensures control over the content displayed on the application.

 ### User Profile <a name="user-profile"></a>